canonical/charm-relation-interfaces/interfaces/dns_record/v0/README.md

 ### Provider

-- Is expected to provide a list of dns-domains in the relation databag, each containing the domain, the status and optionally the status_description.
+- Is expected to provide a list of dns-domains and/or a lister of dns-entries in the relation databag, each containing the domain, the status and optionally the status_description.

 ### Requirer

-- Is expected to provide a list of dns-domains in the relation databag, each containing the domain it is requesting a DNS record for, the username and the password containing a juju secret to authenticate the request.
+- Is expected to provide a list of dns-domains and/or a lister of dns-entries in the relation databag, each containing the domain it is requesting a DNS record for, the username and the password containing a juju secret to authenticate the request.

 ## Relation Data